LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

    )

    Returns a date value generated by adding a specified amount of time to a specified date object or valid date string.
-First parameter is a date object or valid value that can be converted to a date.
+The first parameter is a date object or valid value that can be converted to a date.
 Keyword/value parameters define what should be added to the first parameter.

 .. method:: date_subtract(\
       value, \